 Kuala Lumpur to Penang train timetable

-The Platinum services depart KL and arrive into Butterworth at the following times:
+There are seven services per day between Kuala Lumpur and Butterworth at the following times:

 KL Sentral station